tubearchivist/docs/mkdocs/docs/search.md

+---
+description: Unified search pagage to query your index.
+---

 # Search Page
 Accessible at `/search/` of your **Tube Archivist**, search your archive for Videos, Channels and Playlists - or even full text search throughout your indexed subtitles.